Words by Simon Difford

 The name Caipirinha literally translates as "country little girl" and it emerged from the countryside of São Paulo state.
 There are many stories of its origin, one saying that in the early 19th century it was common to consume a mix of cachaça, lime, honey and garlic due to the Spanish flu outbreak in the country.
 Over time, this medicinal drink arrived at the port of Santos where it came to be called "Caipirinha", since the main ingredient, cachaça, usually came from Piracicaba, in the countryside of São Paulo.

 Another version recounts that sailors who used to drink citrus juices with spirit to ward against scurvy, adopted cachaça instead of rum when they arrived in Brazil.

 Much of Brazil's population is poor and locally produced cachaça is cheap.
-In recent years, premium brands of cachaça have started to emerge but even these are cheap when compared to foreign imported spirits.
+Since the Millennium, premium brands of cachaça have emerged but even these are cheap when compared to foreign imported spirits.
 Cachaça is the spirit of the Brazilian people and it is mostly consumed mixed in a Caipirinha.